Last Updated on May 23, 2024 by Kirsten Raccuia

 However, I don’t regret moving to Penang.
 I just wish I could pick it up and move it off the coast of Panama — about 15 hours closer to the US.

 I would not change moving to Malaysia for ANYTHING.
 I mean that.
-Penang is my happy place that has given us seven years (and counting) of a lifestyle we love.
+Penang is my happy place that gave us 9 years of a lifestyle we love.

 I’ve met some of the best people, period, full-stop.
 And my life is measurably better for knowing them.
 Even though most of them have since left Malaysia, they have left an indelible mark.
 Victoria-Amy, you know who you are. 😉